April 6 - May 4, 2016

-Open enrollment gives you the opportunity to review your health insurance options and enroll in a health plan if you desire.
+Open enrollment gives employees, retirees, and survivors of Municipalities joining the GIC the opportunity to review your health insurance options and enroll in a health plan if you desire.
+Retirees and survivors of Municipalities that offer the Retiree Dental Plan can enroll in Retiree Dental.
 Please take this opportunity to think about what you and your family need in the way of health care.

-Be sure to read your GIC Benefit Decision Guide to become familiar with benefit and rate changes that become effective upon your effective date.
+Be sure to read your GIC Benefit Decision Guide to become familiar with benefit and rates.
 Ask your GIC Benefits Coordinator for your guide.